Burnett01/rsync-deployments/README.md

 This command starts the SSH agent and loads the private key from the "SSH_PRIVATE_KEY" environment var.
 The command takes one optional argument, for the name of the agent to be started.
 Defaults to "default".
 As with agent-start, this command needs to be sourced.

+#### agent-askpass
+This command is called by ssh-add when the [SSH_ASKPASS](https://man.openbsd.org/ssh-add.1#ENVIRONMENT) variable is set active.
+The command returns the SSH_PASS to [ssh-askpass(1)](https://man.openbsd.org/ssh-askpass.1).

+This command is ignored by ssh-add if the key does not require a passphrase.

 ### known_hosts management
 #### hosts-clear
 This command truncates the known_hosts file and sets its permissions.